So what happens in . . . .Year 4?

 Please make sure to bring in your water bottle every day, filled with lovely fresh water.

 Bring in a healthy snack for morning break such as Fruit to help keep you going until lunch time!

-We have PE on Tuesdays and Wednesdays.
+We have PE on Tuesdays and Friday.
 It’s easier to just bring your PE kit in and leave it in school but if you do take it home then make sure it’s in class for those days.
 You can find out what our PE kit consists of by clicking here.
 Those with long hair, please have your hair tied back on PE days.

 We read as a whole class every day and would also like you to read at home every day and record what you do in your reading record.
 Make sure that it comes to school in your bag every morning so we can see what you have been enjoying to read at home.
 This will mean that your book will be in school ready should you need to change it or if you need to read individually with somebody.
 You will have real books to take home and read as well as all of the books allocated to you on school’s wonderful Bug Club.

 Homework will now be a paper Maths book and reading on Bug Club every week, ensuring that the comprehension questions are answered.

 By the end of Year 4, you are expected to know all your times tables up to 12 x 12!
 You have the chance to earn your Times Tables Champion badge too, if you haven’t already earned it.
 Good luck!

 Please click on the links below to find out more about the skills and knowledge your child will be learning.